Encyclopedia … the photonics community’s trusted resource!

 While many laser applications benefit from very short pulse durations, there are a few cases where rather long pulses are desired.
 For example, long pulses allow for a very small optical linewidth and may avoid laser-induced damage due to their lower peak power.

 However, it is often quite difficult to produce relatively long laser pulses – for example, with durations of several microseconds –, at least when a high pulse energy is required at the same time.
-The method of Q switching can be optimized for long pulse durations, but with limitations; for example, it is not practical to use a very long laser resonator in order to maximize the resonator round-trip time.
+The method of Q switching can be optimized for long pulse durations, but with limitations; for example, it is not practical to use a very long laser resonator to maximize the resonator round-trip time.
 Another approach is to work with a rather low gain, but that implies a high sensitivity to intracavity losses.

 Single-pulse, Repetitive and Burst Mode